denniemok/slash-ping/README.md

 ### Introduction
 This is a **lightweight** plugin with exactly one function: enables the checking of in-game ping with **/ping**.
 Nothing fancy or complicated is involved.
 What it does is only the simplest task you ever ask for, hence the performance and size. <p>

-Originally being part of [BattleAsya Utility](https://github.com/denniemok/battleasya-utility), now made separated and configurable.<p>
+Originally being part of [BattleAsya Utility](https://github.com/denniemok/battleasya-utility), now made available separately with configurability.

 <hr>